AIEngineersDev/solo-server/README.md

 ## Features

 - **Seamless Setup:** Manage your server, initialize projects, install dependencies, and configure settings with CLI.
-- **Ready-to-Use Templates:** Instantly launch AI projects with pre-built templates for language models, computer vision, audio, tabular data, and more.
+- **Ready-to-Use Templates:** Pre-built for language models, computer vision, audio, tabular data, and more.
 - **Cross-Platform Compatibility:** Effortlessly deploy across any platform, handling a wide range of AI workloads.
-- **Extensible Framework:** Easily expand to support new AI modalities or integrate custom models.
+- **Extensible Framework:** Easily expand to support new AI models and workflows.

 ## Quickstart